-Grants and Resources for Underrepresented Content Creators 2023
+Grants and Resources for Underrepresented Content Makers 2024

-If you’re from an underrepresented population and own a business, production company or you’re an independent content creator, there are numerous grants, certifications, and resources that can help you get ahead.
+Being your own boss is challenging on its own — but it can be even more so if your background is underrepresented in your field.
+The good news is: there are numerous grants, certifications, and resources that can help marginalized business owners, producers, and independent content makers like you get ahead.
 We know how time-consuming researching financial opportunities can be, so we’ve put together this list to give you more time to do what you love: create.

 If you’re looking for video production opportunities, we’re looking for you.
-Learn more about becoming a QuickFrame creator here.
+Learn more about becoming a QuickFrame maker here.

 In addition to the specific resources below, be sure to check out the Federal Grants Directory.
 There, you can search for different federal grants available for small businesses, filter them by category and eligibility levels, and learn invaluable grant writing and application tips.